cookna/CI-ldapproxy/README.md

     Usage: getGroups()

     Description:
-        Called when querying the server with **ou=groups** as input.
+        Called when querying the server with <strong>ou=groups</strong> as input.
 Function prints out all group names and basic information about group.

     Return:
         Returns all group in cloud